sosuisen/jukdoc-ee/README.md

 # Future Work

-## Usability
+## Usability Enhancements:

 - The background color of read paragraphs is always orange; it would be more helpful if the color darkened each time a paragraph is referenced.
-- Although AI training is processed offline, it would be more convenient if user-uploaded documents could be processed directly on the server.
+- Implement server-side AI training on uploaded documents for increased convenience.

 ## Infrastructure

-- As this is a proof-of-concept app, serialized data has been placed in the resources directory.
-However, storing it on an external service like S3 would be better for production.
+- Production data storage could benefit from external services like S3, instead of the `src/main/resources` directory.
-- The built-in H2 database was used for simplicity in this test; in a real deployment, an external cloud database would be more appropriate.
+- An external database is recommended for production use, replacing the built-in H2 database used in this test setup.

 # Conclusion

-This project serves as a proof of concept to explore how AI can help us live better lives.
-Feedback and comments are welcome!
+This project serves as a proof of concept, exploring how AI can enhance our lives by assisting with thorough document reading.
+Your feedback is welcome!

 Hidekazu Kubota